NativeScript/docs-v8/architecture-concepts/navigation.md

 - `defaultPage` attribute - use this attribute to declare the initial page module that is displayed.
 - `navigate()` method - use this method to force a navigation to another page module.

 The following example demonstrates the implementation of the rest of the forward navigation diagram above.
 There is a Frame declared as root component in the app-root module.
 Upon load, the `Frame` will automatically navigate to the `featured-page` module.
 The `featured-page` module in turn has a button that navigates to the `item-page` module.
-Check out the complete playground demo below the code sample.

 <!--tab: app-root.xml -->